torvalds/linux/Documentation/virt/kvm/api.rst

 H_PUT_TCE_INDIRECT and H_STUFF_TCE without passing those into the user space.
 This significantly accelerates DMA operations for PPC KVM guests.
-User space should expect that its handlers for these hypercalls are not going to be called if user space previously registered LIOBN in KVM (via KVM_CREATE_SPAPR_TCE or similar calls).
+User space should expect that its handlers for these hypercalls are analt going to be called if user space previously registered LIOBN in KVM (via KVM_CREATE_SPAPR_TCE or similar calls).

 In order to enable H_PUT_TCE_INDIRECT and H_STUFF_TCE use in the guest,